wearespindle/janitor/README.md

-# Janitor
+# Swamper

-Janitor is here for you to simplify cleaning input data and building python objects from this data.
+Swamper is here for you to simplify cleaning input data and building python objects from this data.

 ## Status